-The San Mateo County OneWatershed Climate Resilience Framework and Community-Led Plan Project Management Team will meet approximately monthly, or at a frequency otherwise agreed upon by the Project Management Team, over the grant period.
+The Project Management Team will meet approximately monthly, or at a frequency otherwise agreed upon by the Project Management Team, over the Grant Term.
 Meetings will be facilitated by the representative of the Lead Applicant, the selected Project Consultant and/or a representative of a relevant Partner as appropriate for a given meeting.
 The Partners agree to lead and/or support the planned number and frequency of Project meetings, including Equity Priority Community and Climate Change Community Team focus group meetings/workshops, Technical Advisory Committee meetings/workshops and any other Project meetings defined in the Project Work Plan and/or added to the Work Plan upon execution of a contract with a Project Consultant.
-Agendas and meeting materials shall be circulated prior to meetings.
-Notes shall be circulated following the meeting.
+Agendas and meeting materials shall be circulated prior to meetings to the Project Management Team and any other meeting attendees.
+Notes shall be circulated following meetings.